-Wanting to stay in Northern Rome, I used my Lonely Planet Rome guide to select a restaurant called Red Restaurant and Design, located close to the Auditorium.
+Wanting to stay in Northern Rome, I used my Lonely Planet Rome guide to select a restaurant called Red Restaurant and Design (now permanently closed), located near the Auditorium.

 The restaurant is stunning.
 Modern looking and cool.
 Many people eating, drinking wine, and smoking out on the patio.
 It was like something out of a movie.

 I grabbed a spot on the patio and the waitress soon brought me a jug of sparkling water and a basket of bread.
 I had a couple glasses of red wine, a salad of prosciutto wrapped salmon with arugula and melon in a balsamic glaze, some sort of ravioli stuffed with vegetables and meat, and tiramisu.